Kyathirao/tiger-treasure-hunt/README.md

   <p align="center">
     <br />
-    Tiger Treasure Hunt is a fun team online game where the players join a video conference (e.g., Zoom or Teams) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
+     SeaFarer's Cipher is a fun team online game where the players join a video conference (e.g., Zoom or Teams) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
     <br />
     <a href="https://kyathirao.github.io/tiger-treasure-hunt/">Play Tiger Treasure Hunt</a>
   </p>